pinglainstitute/energy-gdp-emissions/README.md

 1. Data Preparation

-* `Train-Test split`: split from last 9 years for testing
+* `Train-test split`: split from last 9 years for testing

 * `Data coverage`: set a threshold of >= 0.8 to filter features (For G20 and All countries, this method was used to filter the countries meet the threshold)

 * `Interpolation`: foward fill for missing data which meet the data coverage threshold

-* `Normalisation`: all features were normalised with percent change
+* `Normalisation`: all features and the target were normalised with percent change

 2. Country Groups